 “Here you go,” I say as I look up to her and hand over another tiny treasure.

-Discovering shells is part on morning beach walks is part of our new routine since we moved to the East Cape of Baja.
+Discovering shells on morning beach walks is part of our new routine since we moved to the East Cape of Baja.
 While small in size, seashells are no doubt objects of wonder.

 The details, shapes and artistry of these once-homes to ocean creatures are somewhat mind-blowing.
 I can’t help but look them over and wonder how nature created them so perfectly.